joan-xavier/portfolio/README.md

 - Co-author of the **HLE research paper**, contributing to the world's most rigorous AI benchmarking initiative.[HLE Paper](https://arxiv.org/abs/2501.14249)

 **AI Trainer at Outlier**
-  -Actively working as an independent contractor /subject expert to train AI in electrical engineering at Outlier.ai.
+  -Actively working as an independent contractor /subject expert to train AI in Electrical Engineering at Outlier.ai.

 ### List of Publications
 -	**Xavier, Joanofarc**, MA Henry Barath, Sanjib Kumar Patnaik, Rames C. Panda, and Atanu Panda.
 "Hybrid model using bond graph-TCN network and event triggered predictive